KLFitter/KLFitter/README.md

 [![pipeline status](https://gitlab.cern.ch/KLFitter/KLFitter/badges/master/pipeline.svg)](https://gitlab.cern.ch/KLFitter/KLFitter/commits/master)

+> Please note that, due to currently ongoing works with the transfer functions,
+> the continuous integration tests are _expected_ to fail.
+This will be fixed
+> a.s.a.p.

 KLFitter is a library for kinematic fitting using a likelihood approach.
 It is primarily developed for the case of top quark reconstruction, but it can be easily modified to fit other processes.
 Detailed documentation: